Khujutipara: Location

-Note: The map alongside presents some of the notable locations in the area.
-All places marked in the map are linked in the larger full screen map.

 Khujutipara is located in the south-eastern corner of the district which is an alluvial plain between Ajay River and Mayurakshi River.
 It has hot and dry summers, spread over March - May, followed by the monsoon from June to September.
 78 per cent of the rainfall occurs during this period.

 Demographics

 As per the 2011 Census of India, Khujutipara had a total population of 2,595 of which 1,342 (52%) were males and 1,253 (48%) were females.
 Population below 6 years was 280.
 The total number of literates in Khujutipara was 1,760 (76.03% of the population over 6 years).

-Transport

-Khujutipara is on Nanoor-Khujutipara-Banspara Road.

-Education

-Chandidas Mahavidyalaya was established at Khujutipara in 1972.
-Affiliated with the University of Burdwan, it offers honours courses in Bengali, English, Sanskrit, history, geography, political science, mathematics and accountancy, and general courses in arts, science and commerce.

-Healthcare

-There is a primary health centre at Khujutipara (with 10 beds).